Capital One is officially in the airport lounge business … in a big way.

-While the footprint of the Capital One airport lounge network is small right now, Venture X cardholders have access to 1,200-plus other lounges across the globe.
+While the footprint of the Capital One airport lounge network is still fairly small right now, Venture X cardholders have access to 1,200-plus other lounges across the globe.

 Venture X cardholders also get a Priority Pass membership, with complimentary access for the cardholder and two guests into any Priority Pass lounge.
-Plus, membership through Venture X will also get you comped meals at Priority Pass airport restaurants – a benefit that other cards like Amex have cut.
+Unfortunately, that no longer includes dining credits for Priority Pass restaurants – that specific perk was cut in late 2022.

-Additionally, in June 2022, Capital One also added access to Plaza Premium Lounges, opening the doors to dozens more lounges abroad and at home.
-The Plaza Premium name also includes Virgin Atlantic Clubhouse lounges in four U.S. airports like New York City (JFK) and Washington, D.C.-Dulles (IAD); several lounges at the Cancún (CUN) airport; and Avianca lounges throughout Colombia.
+But in 2022, Capital One also added access to Plaza Premium Lounges, opening the doors to dozens more lounges abroad and at home for Venture X cardholders.
+The Plaza Premium umbrella also includes Virgin Atlantic Clubhouse lounges in four U.S. airports like New York City (JFK) and Washington, D.C.-Dulles (IAD); several lounges at the Cancún (CUN) airport; and Avianca lounges throughout Colombia.
 Here’s the full list of lounges you can also get into with a Venture X Card.

-Two Free Annual Passes & Discounted Rates for Venture
+Two Free Annual Passes & Discounted Rates with the Venture